ascoos/phpBCL/README.md

 <br>

-# Installation
+# Installation and use this library

 1. Download latest release
-1. Unzip in your working directory
+1. Unzip package in your working directory
+1. Add in index.php or configuration file the variable `$cms_path = "FULL PATH"` variable.
+It should contain the full path where the index.php file is located.
-1. add [ require_once("/phpBCL/src/coreCompatibilities.php"); ] in root index.php
+1. Add `require_once($cms_path."/phpBCL/src/coreCompatibilities.php");` in index.php
 1. Run your code

 <br>